2sic/2sxc-docs/2sxc Docs Generator/pages/guides/vscode/index.md

 ## Background

 You'll often write code in your 2sxc Apps - either as C#/Razor or JavaScript.
-For this you will need an editor.
 2sxc is a very open system, so you can use any editor you like.
-For quick fixes and simple things, you can also use the built-in editor, which is based on Monaco (VS Code Online).
+For quick fixes and simple things, use the built-in editor, which is based on Monaco (VS Code Online).
-But for more sophisticated stuff we currently recommend VS Code.
+But for more sophisticated stuff we recommend VS Code.

 ## Prepare VS Code for 2sxc